 In all cases, the business partner must be able to demonstrate that it is aiming to:

 1. Achieve business objectives not previously addressed through arts partnership OR

 2. Extend its relationship with the arts in a tangible and substantial way to achieve core objectives.

 CultureStep decisions are taken by a panel chaired by A&B Cymru’s Chief Executive.
 Members have a diverse range of skills and expertise and a thorough understanding of relevant issues.
 They also have an in-depth knowledge of A&B Cymru and a commitment to its work and strategy.

-The panel consists of 9 voting members and observers from Welsh Government and Arts Council of Wales are also invited to attend each meeting.
+The panel consists of 9 voting members.
 The group meets quarterly and operates on the principle of collective responsibility.
 All members have an equal voice.
-The 2015-16 panel are:
+The 2016-17 panel are:

 Rachel Jones, Chief Executive, A&B Cymru (Chair)

 Kathy Brown, Assistant Vice President, Community Investment, Barclays plc